matteocavo/streaming-metadata-analytics/dashboard/README.md

 - Popularity Score
 - Release Year

-The data used in this dashboard comes from: .\data\processed\streaming_catalog_enriched.csv
+The data used in this dashboard comes from:  [data/processed](https://github.com/matteocavo/streaming-metadata-analytics/blob/main/data/processed/)

 ---